-Legal Standard Entry into a home based on an arrest warrant is lawful when: You have probable cause that this is the suspect's home , and not a third-party's home (get a search warrant for third-party homes); You have reason to believe the suspect is home; You knock and announce; If articulated, protective sweeps are permissible; and You may look for the suspect in people-sized places, but not search for evidence: however, plain view seizure applies.
+Entry i Legal Standard nto a home based on an arrest warrant is lawful when: You have probable cause that this is the suspect's home , and not a third-party's home (get a search warrant for third-party homes); You have reason to believe the suspect is home; You knock and announce; If articulated, protective sweeps are permissible; and You may look for the suspect in people-sized places, but not search for evidence: however, plain view seizure applies.

-These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Maryland, the 4th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.